Education organisations have today outlined their opposition to the government’s new selective school proposals.

 8. Sutton Trust: Grammar school admission process must be fair

-If proposals are to be rolled out to expand grammar schools, then disadvantaged pupils would need to be extensively engaged with to encourage them to apply, and given as much tutoring as other pupils, said the Sutton Trust.
+If proposals are to be rolled out to expand grammar schools and thomas cook chester, then disadvantaged pupils would need to be extensively engaged with to encourage them to apply, and given as much tutoring as other pupils, said the Sutton Trust.

 The charity, which supports youngsters from disadvantaged backgrounds, said grammar schools would have to do outreach to pupils in low-income homes as well as guarantee “all pupils” 10 hours of exam preparation.